Tony D'Angelo: The D'Angelo Family (2022–2025)

-On the April 26 episode of NXT, D'Angelo introduced Channing "Stacks" Lorenzo and Troy "Two Dimes" Donovan as his henchmen who attacked Santos Escobar the previous week, forming a stable called The D'Angelo Family.
-At NXT In Your House on June 4, The D'Angelo Family defeated Legado del Fantasma (Escobar, Cruz Del Toro and Joaquin Wilde).
-As per the stipulation, Legado del Fantasma had to join The D'Angelo Family.
+On the April 26 episode of NXT, D'Angelo introduced Channing "Stacks" Lorenzo and Troy "Two Dimes" Donovan as his henchmen who attacked Santos Escobar the previous week.
+They formed a stable called The D'Angelo Family, defeating Legado del Fantasma (Escobar, Cruz Del Toro and Joaquin Wilde) at NXT In Your House on June 4; per the stipulation, Legado del Fantasma had to join The D'Angelo Family.
 On June 11, Two Dimes was released by WWE.
-On the June 21 episode of NXT, D'Angelo challenged Carmelo Hayes for the NXT North American Championship, but lost after interference from Escobar.
-D'Angelo and Stacks faced The Creed Brothers (Brutus Creed and Julius Creed) for the NXT Tag Team Championship on the August 2 episode of NXT but again lost due to Escobar's interference.
-On the August 16 episode of NXT: Heatwave, D'Angelo defeated Escobar in a Street Fight and, as per the stipulation, Legado del Fantasma had to remain linked to The D'Angelo Family while Escobar had to (kayfabe) leave NXT.
+Throughout the following months, Escobar cost D'Angelo matches against Hayes for the NXT North American Championship and The Creed Brothers for the NXT Tag Team Championship, leading to a Street Fight at NXT: Heatwave on August 16, where D'Angelo defeated Escobar to end their feud; per the stipulation, Legado del Fantasma had to remain linked to The D'Angelo Family while Escobar had to (kayfabe) leave NXT.